karmab/kcli/README.rst

 Using plans
 -----------

-you can also define plan files in yaml with a list of vms to deploy ( look at the sample) and deploy it with kcli plan
+you can also define plan files in yaml with a list of VMs to deploy ( look at the sample) and deploy it with kcli plan

-You can point at an existing profile within your plans, define all parameters for the vms, or combine both approaches.
+You can point at an existing profile within your plans, define all parameters for the VMs, or combine both approaches.

-Specific scripts and ips arrays can be used directly in the plan file ( or in profiles one)
+Specific scripts and IPs arrays can be used directly in the plan file ( or in profiles one)

 The samples directory contains examples to get you started

-Note that the description of the vm will automatically be set to the plan name, and this value will be used when deleting the entire plan as a way to locate matching vms.
+Note that the description of the VM will automatically be set to the plan name, and this value will be used when deleting the entire plan as a way to locate matching VMs.

 When launching a plan, the plan name is optional.
 If not is provided, the kvirt keyword will be used.